FiyinfoluwaDav/Guessing-Game/README.md

 # Guessing-Game
-A simple guessing game using python
+Hi there!
+This is a simple guessing game done using python to understand the different types of loops and how they function.